AaltoSciComp/python-for-scicomp/packaging.rst

 .. callout:: Remark

   For pure python recipes, this is all you need for building a python package with conda.
-  If your package needs to be build (for instance compilation), you would need additional files e.g. `build.sh` (to build on Linux/Mac-OSX) and `bld.bat` (to build on Windows systems).
+  If your package needs to be built (for instance compilation), you would need additional files e.g. `build.sh` (to build on Linux/Mac-OSX) and `bld.bat` (to build on Windows systems).
 You can also add test scripts for testing your package.
 See `documentation <https://docs.conda.io/projects/conda-build/en/latest/user-guide/tutorials/build-pkgs.html#writing-the-build-script-files-build-sh-and-bld-bat>`__

 3. Build your package with conda